 Wrap up in a bit of summertime softness with our beautiful, diaphanous scarf.
 You’ll start with a voile, batiste or similar, add a perfectly centered seam to give you enough length to wrap it like a lightweight shawl, then create a line of tiny, twisted floss cords along both ends.
 Yep… we have easy instructions for how to make those!

 We used a classic stripe for our sample in an Italian batiste we purchased locally.
 This time of year, you’ll find lots of great options both in store and online for voile and batiste style fabrics – sometimes categorized as “fancy cottons” or “cotton lawn.”
 You want something lightweight enough to be semi-sheer with a velvety drape.
-We found a nice selection of voile at Fabric.com as well as Hawthorne Threads and Fabric Depot.
+We found a nice selection of voile at Fabric.com as well as Mood Fabrics, and Harts Fabrics.

 We show you the steps below to create the nearly invisible center seam using a traditional outside flat felled seam as well as how to fussy cut and flat fell when using a stripe as we did.